 Rachel shot a few more inflammatory zingers at me, but when I continued in my soft responses, she began to cry!
 Literally.
 Not faking it, but real tears streaming down both cheeks.

-The role play ended by her coming toward me and hugging me and wanting to be close to me.
+The role play ended with her coming toward me and hugging me and wanting to be close to me.

 We shouldn’t be surprised, right?
 Romans 2:4 tells us that “it’s God’s kindness that leads us to repentance”.
 Proverbs 15:1 says, “A gentle answer turns away wrath, but a harsh word stirs up anger.”